http://www.suttonstjames.org/

 PHOTOS OF GRAVES

-However, most of the 1,700 gravestones and memorials that were recorded in the Monumental Inscription book, were photographed by Sutton photographer Bernard Sharp in 2005.
-The Museum holds a digital archive of most of those that were still reasonably readable, and not covered with ivy or undergrowth, etc, as many have since become.
+However, most of the 1,700 gravestones and memorials that were recorded in the Monumental Inscription book, were photographed by Sutton photographer Bernard Sharp in several successive years from 2005 to about 2016.
+The Museum holds a digital photo archive of most of those that were still reasonably readable, and not covered with ivy or undergrowth, etc, as sadly, many have become since.

 Again, on-screen photos can be seen on Fridays.
-There is a list of these on the Museum website; click the 'Churchyard' button and follow the links.
-They also hold a small archive of all 14 CWGC war graves, and 5 family war graves that are part of the overall collection, and they are visible for free on the S&W MUSEUM WEBSITE.
+There is a list of names available on the Museum website; click the 'Churchyard' button and follow the links.
+They also hold a small archive of all 14 CWGC war graves, and 5 family war graves that are part of the overall collection, and they are all visible for free on the S&W MUSEUM WEBSITE.

-note: The Sutton & Wawne Museum inside the Old School re-opened on Friday 1st April, 2022, after
+note: The Sutton & Wawne Museum inside the Old School, just 200yds away nearer the old railway station,

 25 Church Street Sutton on Hull HU4 4TL ::